brillout/goldpage/docs/bfa.template.md

 - `renderToDom: true`
 - `renderToHtml: false` (or `renderToHtml: true`)

-The idea of a BFA is to prefer non-interactive pages over interactive ones.
-For an increased development speed and for increased performance.
+The idea of a BFA is to prefer non-interactive pages over interactive ones for a higher development speed and increased (mobile) performance.

 **Non-interactive First**

-Interactive modern apps are more a reputation to be complex.
+The modern stack has a reputation to be complex.
-This is true mostly because interactive views are inherently complex, in particular state managment is hard to comprehend and error prone.
+This is mostly true because interactive views are inherently complex.
+In particular state changes are hard to manage and error prone.
-Interactive views need considerably more time to develop than non-interactive views.
+Interactive views need considerably more time to be developed than non-interactive views.

 But things are different when using the modern stack to implement non-interactive pages.
 There is no state managemenet and using